 One of my favorite Amazon subscriptions is Kindle Unlimited.
 I’m not ALWAYS a member, but I’d say at least 50% of the time, I have an active membership and it’s such a great way to access millions of ebooks to read on your Kindle ereader or the Kindle app on your phone or tablet.

 The thing about Amazon is that they have so many different subscriptions and programs, it can be hard to keep track of what they all include.
 There’s Prime, there is Audible, there is Amazon Kids +, there’s Prime Reading and First Reads and probably a dozen others that I don’t even know about.

-Kindle Unlimited is a monthly subscription that gives you access to a massive library of Kindle ebooks – more than a million titles!
+Kindle Unlimited is a monthly subscription that gives you access to a massive library of Kindle books (ebooks) – more than a million titles!

-There is also included Audible narration for thousands of the titles (you can see all the ones with narration here).
+There is also included Audible narration, which is a way for Kindle Unlimited books to read to you, available for thousands of the titles (you can see all the ones with narration here).
 You’ll also see a little headphones icon on Amazon if it includes narration.

 Some FAQs about Kindle Unlimited

 Do you need a Kindle to use Kindle Unlimited?

 No!
 You can use the free Kindle app on your phone or tablet and your Kindle Unlimited books (or any other Kindle books you buy).
 That said, I LOVE my Kindle Reader and can’t recommend one highly enough.
 I wrote a whole post about why I love my Kindle here and why I think it’s worth buying.